HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 **user-group** can be any user group such as managers, admins, editors, etc.

-Take note of the following:

--   Only users with manager level access inside the user group can delete comments

 ![Adding Admin User Group Configuration in WAS Console](../developing_managing_content/_img/comments-admin-group.png)

 ## Adding Custom Plugin